dominicsayers/loglevel/README.md

 LOGLEVEL=DEBUG,NOAR,NOHTTP rails server
 ```

-would set the Rails logger level to `:debug` but would suppress messages from
+would set the Rails logger level to `DEBUG` but would suppress messages from
 the ActiveRecord logger and the HttpLogger gem.

 Here are the available settings: